hashicorp/vault/website/source/api/secret/identity/tokens.html.md

 ### Parameters

 - `issuer` `(string: "")` – Issuer URL to be used in the iss claim of the token.
 If not set, Vault's api_addr will be used.
-The issuer is a case sensitive URL using the https scheme that contains scheme, host, and optionally, port number and path components and no query or fragment components.
+The issuer is a case sensitive URL using the https scheme that contains scheme, host, and optionally, port number and path components, but no query or fragment components.

 ### Sample Payload